goldieswx/node-mcu-connect/README.md

 ```
   $('my-io').enable();  // sets my-io to logical high.
 ```
-Another goal is to subsctibe to an I/O as input changes
+Another goal is to subscribe to an I/O as input changes
 ```
   $('button-1').on('change',function(e){
 	    console.log('button 1 state is now :', e.value);